TechReborn/TechReborn/README.md

 # Issues and Suggestions

 To report an issue or make a suggestion, please head up to the `Issues` tab up above, and open a new issue.
 You will need a GitHub account for this (it's free!). **It is very important that you include the version of Tech Reborn you are using in your issue report.**

+# Translation

+Techreborn is available in a range of diffrent languages, if you want to help out translate the mod please see our crowdin project at [https://translate.techreborn.ovh/](https://translate.techreborn.ovh/) The translations are automaticly included in the jar files at build time.

 # Screenshots